element0/cburnfs_py/README.md

 # Cloudburner FS

-Cloudburner FS (CburnFS) is a multi-layer, overlay file-system, whereeach layer originates from anywhere on the network.
+Cloudburner FS (`CBurnFS`) is a multi-layer, overlay file-system, where each layer originates from anywhere on the network.

 CburnFS tracks which files belong to which layer, syncs shared files between layers, and keeps other files separate.